sakurai-youhei/T800.winthread/README.md

 ...

 t.terminate()
-# You can even exit Python here through t.setDaemon(True) was not called.
+# You can even exit here through t.setDaemon(True) was not called.
 ```

 ## How to suppress annoying warning messages